jvcoutinho/lit/README.md

   maintainable, extensible and testable.
 - **Flexibility**: It allows one to easily extend its constructs.
 Creating new validations, middlewares and responses, for example, is very simple and intuitive.
+- **Idiomatic**: It uses latest Go features, such as generics, in order to build a framework that is elegant to code.

 ## Benchmarks